 - Bob Seger's Smokin' O.P.'s.

 - Dream Theater have a fondness for tributing their influences.
-They've covered and recorded several classic albums on stage, such as The Number of the Beast, Master of Puppets, The Dark Side of the Moon and Made in Japan.
+They've covered and recorded several classic albums on stage, such as Iron Maiden's The Number of the Beast, Metallica's Master of Puppets, Pink Floyd's The Dark Side of the Moon and Deep Purple's Made In Japan.
 Recently, they've launched a special edition of their latest album with a Cover Album featuring six different covers.
 Not to mention both volumes of the official bootleg Uncovered.